Festival History and Highlights

 The Parade of Lights is a two and a half hour extravaganza that features over 135 parade units sparkling with thousands of lights including, fire trucks, floats, parade balloons, cartoon characters, bands and marching groups that join farm implements in lighted displays that entertain an estimated 48,000 yearly parade visitors and telecast on cable television and world wide web by MPACT.

-Presenting the finest entertainment in a wholesome family tradition, the Christmas in Ida Concert Series has presented sensational headliner productions such as country music legends Collin Raye, LITTLE TEXAS, Restless Heart, Keith Anderson, Andy Ross, Kari Lynch, and Shelagh Brown and pop music concerts that featuring the Radio Disney National Tour - Jingle Jam, 2009 Radio Disney Next Big Thing-Jasmine, artists Keke Palmer, Drew Seeley, Everlife, Jump 5, Joey Page, Savvy and Mandy, A Cursive Memory, SAVVY-The Wannabes, Taylor Taylor, New Hollow, and Macy Kate.
+Presenting the finest entertainment in a wholesome family tradition, the Christmas in Ida Concert Series has presented sensational headliner productions such as country music legends Collin Raye, LITTLE TEXAS, Restless Heart, Keith Anderson, Andy Ross, Josh Gracin, Kelsie May, Kari Lynch, and Shelagh Brown and pop music concerts that featuring the Radio Disney National Tour - Jingle Jam, 2009 Radio Disney Next Big Thing-Jasmine, artists Keke Palmer, Drew Seeley, Everlife, Jump 5, Joey Page, Savvy and Mandy, A Cursive Memory, SAVVY-The Wannabes, Taylor Taylor, New Hollow, and Macy Kate.

 Other popular events include the Holiday Hounds on Parade, the Light Up the Night Fun Run, Children's Story Time with Mrs. Claus, the Ida Christmas Mall and craft and vendor show.